TylorS/typed/apps/website/content/guides/implementing-render-template.md

 rewrite the application's templates to accommodate the observer.

 ## Define a new target's semantics before implementing its parser loop

+The decorator above is complete.
+The following is a separate task: implement a new target only when the public parser/AST/output contracts are required.

 The service returns an Fx of RenderEvents while preserving the interpolation values' errors, requirements, and running Scope.
 A fresh target must decide how every supported part behaves: